microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 ### Design recommendations

-* If Global Administrator permissions are needed to complete the deployment, ensure this is a joint activity in order to troubleshoot and follow-up with support in case D365 Marketing deployment is having issues.
+* If Global Administrator permissions are needed to complete the deployment, ensure this is a joint activity in order to troubleshoot and follow-up with support in case D365 Customer Service deployment is having issues.
-* Deploy D365 Marketing to test, development, and production environment to align with the overall [Environment strategy recommendations](../../../foundations/powerPlatform/) for Industry solutions in Power Platform.
+* Deploy D365 Customer Service to test, development, and production environment to align with the overall [Environment strategy recommendations](../../../foundations/powerPlatform/) for Industry solutions in Power Platform.
 * Similarly, deploy banking customer engagement (and all other Financial Services solutions) to test, development, and production environments per the above.
 * Unselect the deployment of sample data in the solution center, because there is no one click solution to remove the data afterwards.